 Welcome!
-This site provides resources on diversity, identity, and communication for educators, students, trainers, and anyone interested in social identity differences such as gender, race, age, social class, ability, sexuality, nationality, and religion (and their intersections).
+This site provides resources on diversity, identity, and communication for educators, trainers, leaders, students, and anyone interested in social identity differences such as gender, race, age, social class, ability, sexuality, nationality, and religion (and their intersections).
 Although I designed this site to supplement my book, Difference Matters: Communicating Social Identity, it can be useful whether you use my book or not.

-Basically, I want this site to be a rich repository of insight and information for anyone who seeks to enlighten and educate people about matters of difference, as well as anyone who seeks to be enlightened.
+Basically, I want this site to be a rich repository of insight and information for anyone who seeks to enlighten and educate people about matters of difference, as well as anyone who wants to be enlightened.
 I will be adding materials, so please return again and again.
 Also, please contact me if you have questions, ideas, or resources you would like to contribute.
-My email address is Brenda.J.Allen@ucdenver.edu.
+My email address is Dr.BJAllen@gmail.com.

 A Resource on Diversity, Identity, and Communication

 "This is a splendid book...
 Difference Matters provides instructors who care about difference matters with an excellent 'road map' of how to teach them.
 Bravo!" - Julia T. Wood University of North Carolina, Chapel Hill

 Allen's proven ability and flare for presenting complex and oftentimes sensitive topics in nonthreatening ways carry over in the latest edition of Difference Matters.
 Her down-to-earth analysis of six social identity categories reveals how communication establishes and enacts identity and power dynamics.
 She provides historical overviews to show how perceptions of gender, race, social class, sexuality, ability, and age have varied throughout time and place.
 Allen clearly explains pertinent theoretical perspectives and illustrates those and other discussions with real-life experiences (many of which are her own).
 She also provides practical guidance for how to communicate difference more humanely.
 While many examples are from organizational contexts, readers from a wide range of backgrounds can relate to them and appreciate their relevance.